 Council has general responsibility for the management of local road reservations, including nature strips.
 Council installs and maintains, signage, street trees, and other important streetscape elements within nature strips.

 It is not Council policy to maintain urban nature strips.
 We request that residents maintain and mow any lawns or other vegetation (excluding street trees) within the nature strip adjacent to their property.

 Council can assist residents who are unable to maintain their nature strip by providing twice annual mowing of nature strips.
 Written submissions for assistance will be assessed according to the resident’s individual circumstances.

 For more information on nature strips please read the Nature Strip Guidelines (PDF).

 Storage and skip bins on road reservations

 If you wish to store materials within the road reservation, including your nature strip, you must obtain a permit.
 Conditions are attached to approvals for the temporary use or storage of building materials and other objects including skip bins and storage containers.

 No spray register

 Council manage and maintain roadside vegetation on Council roads.
 This includes spraying vegetation using Government approved sprays to ensure declared weeds and pest plants are controlled.
-If you don’t want the Council road reservation adjoining your property sprayed, you can apply to be added to our No Spray Register during the application period.
+If you don’t want the Council road reservation adjoining your property sprayed, you can apply to be added to our No Spray Register.

 Note: spraying along State highways is undertaken by the State Government and is not applicable for this register.